(1) Except as otherwise provided by law, the probate court has exclusive jurisdiction:

 (e) To appoint and remove guardians, conservators, and testamentary trustees, direct and control their conduct, and settle their accounts;

 (f) To grant marriage licenses;

-(g) To make inquests respecting persons who are so mentally impaired as a result of a mental or physical illness or disability, or mental retardation, or as a result of chronic substance abuse, that they are unable to manage their property and affairs effectively, subject to guardianship;
+(g) To make inquests respecting persons who are so mentally impaired, as a result of a mental or physical illness or disability, as a result of intellectual disability, or as a result of chronic substance abuse, that they are unable to manage their property and affairs effectively, subject to guardianship;

 (h) To qualify assignees, appoint and qualify trustees and commissioners of insolvents, control their conduct, and settle their accounts;

 (i) To authorize the sale of lands, equitable estates, or interests in lands or equitable estates, and the assignments of inchoate dower in such cases of sale, on petition by executors, administrators, and guardians;

 (j) To authorize the completion of real property contracts on petition of executors and administrators;

 (m) To direct and control the conduct of fiduciaries and settle their accounts;